MITgcm/MITgcm/doc/getting_started/getting_started.rst

 to be along the direction of only one of the model horizontal axes, you only need to generate one file).
 The format of the files is similar to the bathymetry file.
 The zonal (meridional) stress data are assumed to be in pascals and located at U-points (V-points).
-See the matlab program ``gendata.m`` in the ``input`` directories of ``verification`` for several tutorial example
+See the MATLAB program ``gendata.m`` in the ``input`` directories of ``verification`` for several tutorial example
 (e.g. :filelink:`gendata.m <verification/tutorial_barotropic_gyre/input/gendata.m>`